heedy/heedy/README.md

 ```

 ## Building
-The following will create all necessary binaries:
+To build ConnectorDB, you need to add the `src` directory to your gopath.
+After doing so, the following will create all necessary binaries:

 ```bash
 make